Amplifying Athletics and Wellness

 Our vision for the new Penn Charter Academic Village reinforces the interconnectedness of the 3 As to students every day and for decades to come.

-Viewing campus from School House Lane, imagine seeing our new William A. Graham IV OPC '58 Athletic Center on the left, our main academic building in the center, and the David L. Kurtz Center for Performing Arts on the right—a unified front line representing the ongoing vision and newest expression of William Penn Charter School.
+Viewing campus from School House Lane, imagine seeing our new William A. Graham IV OPC '58 Athletics & Wellness Center on the left, our main academic building in the center, and the David L. Kurtz Center for Performing Arts on the right—a unified front line representing the ongoing vision and newest expression of William Penn Charter School.

-We seek to raise more than $16 million to make the new athletic center a reality, to add a new regulation-size turf field, and to provide of-the-moment conditioning equipment for our students and best-in-field training for our coaching staff.
+We seek to raise more than $25 million to complete construction of the Graham Athletics & Wellness Center and continue to provide the best-in-field training for our coaching staff.

 You are here because Penn Charter matters to you, too.